dadishimwe/dadishimwe/_projects/api-shall-and-shall-nots.md

 {% if post.title contains "Data Was Doubling" %}
 A cautionary tale about API data management.
 Learn how a simple oversight led to duplicate data, and discover the technical solutions for building idempotent data archiving systems with proper deduplication strategies.
+{% elsif post.title contains "CLI Tool" or post.title contains "Hides Complexity" %}
+How to turn a complex enterprise API into a simple command-line tool that non-technical team members can use.
+Learn about hiding authentication complexity, processing API responses, creating user-friendly error messages, and building CLI tools that empower your entire team.
 {% elsif post.title contains "Authentication" %}
 Coming soon: The challenges of managing API authentication, token refresh, and security best practices.
 {% elsif post.title contains "Rate Limiting" %}